 The above information barely scratches the surface of all that is Queen Creek.
 Come check out this wonderful town I and many others call home.
 There is a place for you here too!

 Rare lot available in the custom home neighborhood of Ranchos Jardines.
-This 2.4 acre equestrian, irrigated property has spectacular mountain views & is located within a ...
+This 2.4 acre (can be split into 2 one acre lots) equestrian, irrigated property has spectacular m...